onap/oom-platform-cert-service/certServiceK8sExternalProvider/README.md

 **Note:** Files and installation are currently examples, which should be used as a guide for OOM Helm Charts implementation

+#### Log level adjustment

+Log level can be set on deployment time as docker container argument --> see deployment.yaml file.
+Here is an interesting part from the deployment.yaml file:

+      - args:
+        - --metrics-addr=127.0.0.1:8080
+        - --log-level=debug
+        command:
+        - /oom-certservice-cmpv2issuer
+        image: onap/oom-certservice-cmpv2issuer:1.0.0

+Supported values of log-level flag (case-sensitive): debug, info, warn, error

 ### Usage

-To issue a certificate adjust and apply following k8s file:
+To issue a certificate adjust and apply following K8s file:

  - certificate_example.yaml

 #### Unsupported Certificate fields

-Some of the fields present in Cert Manager Certificate are not currently supported by CertService API, because of that they are filtered from the Certificate Signing Request.
+Some fields present in Cert-Manager Certificate are currently not supported by CertService API and because of that they are filtered out from the Certificate Signing Request.

-**Filtered fields:**
+**Fields that are filtered out:**
  - subjectDN fields:
    - serialNumber
    - streetAddresses